Central African Republic

 HIV and AIDS

-- 3,569 born to mothers living with HIV receive appropriate treatment
+- 3,569 children born to mothers living with HIV receive appropriate treatment

 Rapid Response Mechanism

-- 40,000 highly vulnerable households assisted with WASH interventions/non-food items
+- 40,000 highly vulnerable households in very remote areas assisted with WASH and non-food items interventions

-In line with the country’s inter-agency 2015 Strategic Response Plan, UNICEF is requesting US$73,900,000 to meet the humanitarian needs of children in CAR in 2015.
+UNICEF’s funding requirement for CAR has been revised downwards from US$73.9 million to US$70.9 million.
 Without sufficient funding, UNICEF will be unable to support the national response to the country’s ongoing complex humanitarian and protection crisis.
-Children in CAR critically need physical and psychosocial protection.
-Health, non-food items, WASH and education supplies are also urgently needed to uphold children’s rights to critical basic services.
-In such a volatile context with a high level of displacement due to violence and insecurity, rapid assessments and responses under the Rapid Response Mechanism are key to reducing vulnerabilities and reinforcing the humanitarian imperative.
+Children in CAR are in critical need of physical and psychosocial protection.
+Health, non-food items, WASH and education supplies are also urgently needed to maintain children’s rights to critical basic services.
+In this volatile environment, with a high level of displacement resulting from violence and insecurity, rapid assessments and responses under the Rapid Response Mechanism are critical for reducing vulnerabilities and reinforcing the humanitarian imperative.